 There is no train or flight that go directly to Hoi An.
-You can only hire a taxi from Da Nang and then go to Hoi An Ancient Town.
+You can only hire a taxi or hire a motorbike from Da Nang and then go to Hoi An Ancient Town.
 We have a wide selection of hotels for you to choose from in both Cua Dai Beach and Hoi An City, whatever suits your pocket and style.

 Visit Hoi An in the lantern festival held every month to immerse in this amazing scenery

 South Vietnam has temperate weather all year round so you can visit it at any time without worrying.
 However, the rainy season from May to November can be a little bit annoying for the trip but it tends to be short-lived.

 For the food, things definitely get sweeter to the south.
 It’s said that the food in this area is influenced by Cambodia and Thailand.
 Also, the south of Vietnam is more open and energetic than the north and the central.
 People here are more friendly, generous and open-minded.

 Ho Chi Minh City as the largest city in the country is a bustling and at times chaotic place!
 You can catch a scene of scooters wheezing in and out everywhere in the city, even more, chaotic than Hanoi.

 Ho Chi Minh City is a wild and wonderful place, with huge shopping malls, a huge variety of dining options and fantastic nightlife.
 It’s lively and loud living amidst this energetic city.

 Cu Chi Tunnels is a must-go place if you are already in Ho Chi Minh City